-With permission of the Head of Upper School, students may add a course to their schedule at any point up to September 13.
-Once a course has been added, the student is responsible for making up any work and/or evaluations the new course instructor deems appropriate.
+With permission of the Upper School Head, students may add a course to their schedule at any point up to September 14.
+Once a course has been added, the student is responsible for making up any work and/or evaluations the new instructor deems appropriate.